weasdown/GMAT-Python-simple/plugins/README.txt

 4) You should now have folders or files with names ending py36 to py312 in GMAT/bin/gmatpy and GMAT/plugins.

+5) To get GMAT to use a version of Python later than 3.9 by default, you need to modify two files.

-5) To setup the Python API for the first time, follow the instructions in API_setup.txt.
+6) To setup the Python API for the first time, follow the instructions in API_setup.txt.
 If you've already done that, you're good to go!